simple-icons/simple-icons/CONTRIBUTING.md

 ### 7. Create a Pull Request

 Once you've completed the previous steps, create a pull request to merge your edits into the *develop* branch.
+You can run `npm run lint` to check if there are any issues you still need to address.

 ## Building Locally